cert-manager/website/content/public-training/_index.md

   below)
 * Be able to travel and attend course in London

+Please note:

+* Admission is subject to review based on attendance criteria
-_Note: No more than two attendees from the same company can register on the same course._
+* No more than two attendees from the same company can register on the same course.

-**Please note that admission is subject to review based on attendance criteria**
+* This training is run in conjunction with our partner Google and your details will passed to them when you register